microsoft/react-native-xaml/CONTRIBUTING.md

 If you make changes to the ReactNativeXaml project, or to the Codegen output files (above), make sure that the ReactNativeXaml project still builds.

-1. Make sure the example.sln is loaded in Visual Studio, see [Intial setup](#initial-setup)
+1. Make sure the example.sln is loaded in Visual Studio, see [Initial setup](#initial-setup)
 2. Set the Solution Configuration to `Debug` or `Release`.
 3. Set the Solution Platforms to `x86` or `x64` (not `AnyCPU`).
 4. Run `Build > Build Solution`.